+- G.4.
+How do you think the trade agreement between the EU and New Zealand will affect the enjoyment of human rights in the EU overall?

 - a.
 Positively

 - b.
 Negatively

 - G.5.
 Please explain why:

-In New Zealand:
+If in New Zealand:

 G.6.
 Below we list a number of human rights.
 How do you think these will be influenced in New Zealand by the EU-New Zealand trade agreement?